Liverpool Cemetery

-Liverpool Cemetery is a historic cemetery located at Liverpool, Onondaga County, New York.
+Liverpool Cemetery is a historic cemetery located at Liverpool, Onondaga County, New York, United States.
 It was established about 1846, and remains an active burial ground containing approximately 3,600 burials.
 It is notable for the O’Neill family mausoleum, a large granite and marble early-20th century Neoclassical Revival building.

 It was listed on the National Register of Historic Places in 2015.